 Maps & Hiding Spots Guide

-House Map Zones
+Mansion Map Zones

 Seekers should lap clockwise from kitchen to garage, then upstairs reverse to catch hiders rotating down mid-round.
 Hiders fleeing kitchen pressure can reset in garage, but experienced seekers predict that path—vary escape timing using freeze covered in the Camouflage Guide .
-House ranks beginner-friendly on the maps tier list for both roles.
+Mansion ranks beginner-friendly on the maps tier list for both roles.

 Frequently Asked Questions